FOR IMMEDIATE RELEASE August 3, 2007 Release #07-259 |

 Remedy: Consumers should not handle the cans and contact Sherwin-Williams immediately.
 A representative will be dispatched within 48 hours to safely collect the recalled cans.
 Consumers will be sent a $15.00 check for each recalled can that is collected.

 Consumer Contact: For additional information, call Sherwin-Williams at (888) 304-3769 between 8:00 a.m. and 5:00 p.m.
-ET Monday through Friday, or visit the firm's Web site at www.sherwin-williams.com
+ET Monday through Friday, or visit the firm's website at www.sherwin-williams.com.

-The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
-Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
-CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
-CPSC's work to help ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury associated with the use of thousands of types of consumer products.
+Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
+Since the CPSC was established more than 50 years ago, it has worked to ensure the safety of consumer products, which has contributed to a decline in injuries associated with these products.

-Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.
+Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.